fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 On anlalysing the original binary with de4dot reveals it uses .NET Reactor to obfuscate.
 ![](https://i.imgur.com/NPOzjTl.png)

-In the Main() function, resource named 'app' is used with GZipStream and the decompressed bytes are loaded into the Assembly and then invoked.
+In the main() function, resource named 'app' is used with GZipStream and the decompressed bytes are loaded into the Assembly and then invoked.
 ![](https://i.imgur.com/3VwrsiP.png)

 Set a breakpoint at line 29 of main (In obfuscated binary it is yX3qVQPc7HrPvyJ6nV.cZ6To4JeF1gFLqv7a4.TOsyUfqmE()) and save the array2, which has the assembly.